About Root canals

 A root canal is performed when trauma or infection damages the inner nerve of the tooth.
 The nerve and pulp inside the tooth sit in a structure of canals amid the tooth’s roots, so the treatment is called a root canal when these are removed.
 Any decay, bacteria or damaged nerve tissue is removed, and the tooth is filled with a medicated dental material to stop pain and allow the tooth to function again.

-The process begins with numbing the area, isolating the tooth to be treated with a rubber dam barrier, then removing the damaged or infected pulp through a small drilled opening.
-The canals inside the tooth are thoroughly cleaned, then sealed, and the opening is sealed again.
-In most cases, depending on the damage existing in the tooth, a protective crown is needed to restore the tooth to full strength.
+The process begins with numbing the area with local anesthetic, isolating the tooth to be treated with a rubber dam barrier, then removing the damaged or infected pulp through a small drilled opening.
+The canals inside the tooth are thoroughly cleaned, then sealed with gutta percha, and the opening is sealed again.
+In most cases, depending on the damage existing in the tooth, a protective dental crown is needed to restore the tooth to full strength.

 It’s normal to have some tooth sensitivity after a root canal, but if there is additional swelling or pain after a few days, it’s time to call your dentist and get checked in case of further infection.